cloudpipe/pycon2015-workshop/README.md

     -  Multyvac, Pickle, and more!
     -  Run a function on a remote server, directly from your code
     -  Process data remotely
-- Hands on with a very simple examples: addition function and fibbanaci function
+- Hands on with a very simple examples: addition function and fibonacci function
     -  Sign up for [developer+](https://developer.rackspace.com/signup/)
     -  Get API key
     -  Create a job.
 Retrieve the results